 As a nationally known legal counsel to TIC owner groups, Coni has represented more than 150 owner groups since 2008.
 She helps groups with issues including protection from predatory asset managers or consultants, and arrangements for loan modifications and manager changes.
 Coni also has vast experience working with Master and Special Servicers, and understands their goals and needs.
 She takes a very practical and common sense approach to workouts, understanding that her primary job is to meet the needs of the lender so that she can preserve the assets for her borrower clients.

-Coni is a prominent presenter and writer about topics ranging from Opportunity Zones and Negotiations to Tenant-in-Common issues.
+Coni is a prominent presenter and writer about topics including Opportunity Zones, Real Estate, Securities Structuring, Negotiations, and Tenant-in-Common issues.

 Coni also forms, buys and sells businesses, and serves as general counsel for many startups and established businesses.
 She is a prominent national speaker and writer in this area as well.